 One of the best things to do is spend a few days exploring the city’s laneways and enjoy browsing the small boutiques, art spaces and drinking some of the country’s best coffee.
 For art lovers, there is the National Gallery, theatre productions and world-class musicals to enjoy too.

-At the end of the day retreat to your luxurious room at the Park Hyatt Melbourne.
-One of the most romantic hotels in Melbourne it is tucked away at the east end of the with park views and luxury facilities.
+At the end of the day, retreat to your luxurious room at the Park Hyatt Melbourne.
+One of Melbourne’s most romantic hotels is tucked away at the east end of the with park views and luxury facilities.

-If you tire of the city, rent a car or book a tour and take a day trip to the Yarra Valley where you can enjoy a spectacular hot air balloon ride over world class wineries before enjoying lunch and wine tasting at Yering Station.
+If you tire of the city, rent a car or book a tour, go on a walk, and take a day trip to the Yarra Valley, where you can enjoy a spectacular hot air balloon ride over world-class wineries before enjoying lunch and wine tasting at Yering Station.
 Or head to the Peninsula for some beach time and a couple’s massage and soak at the gorgeous Peninsula Hot Springs.